Side Effects of Radiation Therapy

 Talk with your health care provider about your concerns.

-Your provider may be able to suggest a hospital social worker, patient navigator, psychologist or support group to help ease anxiety related to radiation therapy (or breast cancer).
+Your health care provider may be able to suggest a hospital social worker, patient navigator, psychologist or support group to help ease anxiety related to radiation therapy (or breast cancer).

-With any standard radiation therapy, you will not be radioactive when you leave the radiation treatment center.
-You will not pose any radiation risk to your family, including your pets.
+You will not be radioactive when you leave the radiation treatment center after any standard radiation therapy session.
+You will not pose any radiation risk to your family or your pets.

 Short-term side effects

 Let your radiation oncologist or nurse know how the sessions are making you feel.
-They may be able to treat or prevent many side effects, or change your treatment plan slightly to reduce them.
-For example, they might delay your next treatment a few days.
+They may be able to recommend things, such as creams, to lessen the side effects.

 Pain and skin changes

-During and just after treatment, your treated breast may be sore.
-Talk with your health care provider about using mild pain relievers such as ibuprofen, naproxen or acetaminophen to ease breast tenderness.
+During and just after radiation therapy, your treated breast may be sore.
+Talk with your health care provider about using mild pain relievers such as ibuprofen (Advil or Motrin), naproxen (Aleve or Naprosyn) or acetaminophen (Tylenol) to ease breast tenderness.

 Learn more about easing pain related to radiation therapy.